 Additionally, Martin takes great interest in teaching music theory.
 He is particularly fascinated in applying Team-Based Learning and the flipped-classroom methods in the undergraduate theory curriculum.
-He was awarded the Graduate Student Teaching Assistant award for the 2016/2017 school year for demonstrating excellence and dedication in the classroom.
+He is a two-time recipient of the Western Graduate Student Teaching Assistant award for demonstrating excellence and dedication in the classroom.

-Martin holds a Bachelor of Music degree in Clarinet Performance, with distinction, from University of Nebraska-Lincoln (2013) and a Master’s in Music degree in Music Theory from University of Massachusetts-Amherst (2015).
+Martin holds a Bachelor of Music degree in Clarinet Performance, with distinction, from University of Nebraska-Lincoln (2013) and a Master of Music degree in Music Theory from University of Massachusetts-Amherst (2015).